elunna/nerfhack-changelog/README.md

 * all vortices (v) resist shock damage
 * vampire mages can see invisible
 * all werefoo in animal form get infravision
-* Wargs have a thick hide.
+* wargs have a thick hide.
 * werefoo revert back to their base form when killed (SLASH'EM)
 * werewolves have a higher level and difficulty, stronger attacks
 * weretigers have a higher level and difficulty, stronger attacks